Loader gif

 By lowering the principal of your loan, you can also greatly reduce the amount you ultimately pay in interest.

-Traditional mortgage lenders like commercial banks generally require a 20 percent down payment.
+Traditional mortgage lenders like commercial generally require a 20 percent down payment.
 However, lower rates can be found through the Federal Housing Administration or the Veterans Administration.

 If a family member wants to help with your down payment, make sure to get a signed gift letter to confirm it’s not a secondary loan.